yetiwords/basecamp-assessment-iii/README.md

 ## Step 1

 * `Fork` and `clone` this repository and then `cd` into it.
-* If you don't have `create-react-app` installed, do so by running `sudo npm install -g create-react-app`.
+* If you don't have `create-react-app` installed, do so by running `npm install -g create-react-app`.
-* Run `create-react-app app`in the root directory. ( This will create a folder called app )
+* Run `create-react-app app`in the desired directory. ( This will create a folder called app )
 * Open the newly created `app` folder in your editor.

 ## Step 2